gcash/bchd/database/README.md

 Package database provides a block and metadata storage database.

-Please note that this package is intended to enable btcd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be btcd.
+Please note that this package is intended to enable bchd to support different database backends and is not something that a client can directly access as only one entity can have the database open at a time (for most database backends), and that entity will be bchd.

-When a client wants programmatic access to the data provided by btcd, they'll likely want to use the [rpcclient](https://github.com/gcash/bchd/tree/master/rpcclient) package which makes use of the [JSON-RPC API](https://github.com/gcash/bchd/tree/master/docs/json_rpc_api.md).
+When a client wants programmatic access to the data provided by bchd, they'll likely want to use the [rpcclient](https://github.com/gcash/bchd/tree/master/rpcclient) package which makes use of the [JSON-RPC API](https://github.com/gcash/bchd/tree/master/docs/json_rpc_api.md).